 Contributed by | Kuuku Saah, CFA, Managing Director

 Kuuku is a Managing Director at BTC Capital Management with nine years of investment management experience.
 Kuuku’s primary responsibilities include portfolio management and analysis.
 Kuuku attended Drake University and double-majored in finance and economics.
-He is a Chartered Financial Analyst.
+He is a holder of the right to use the Chartered Financial Analyst® designation.

 Source: BTC Capital Management, Bloomberg LP, Ibbotson Associates, FactSet.